couchbase/couchbase-lite-ios/README.md

 Until we get continuous builds re-enabled, if you want the very latest and greatest (and possibly buggy) version, you'll need to build it yourself...

-### On a Mac ###

 For full details see the [wiki page][7].
 The basic steps are:

  1. Clone the Couchbase Lite repository to your local disk.
  2. In that directory run "`git submodule init`" and then "`git submodule update`".
 This will clone the dependent library repos (such as [FMDB][5] and [MYUtilities][6]) into the vendor/ subdirectory.
- 3. Open the Xcode project and build the "CBL Mac" and/or "CBL iOS" schemes (whether it targets a device or simulator shouldn't matter).
+ 3. Open the Xcode project and choose the "CBL Mac" and/or "CBL iOS" schemes (whether it targets a device or simulator shouldn't matter).
- 4. (optional) Find resulting framework.
-After it builds it should create a `CouchbaseLite.framework` folder in the `/Users/you/Library/Developer/Xcode/DerivedData` directory, which can be copied into other projects.
+ 4. Build or Archive (depending on whether you want a debug or release build.)
+ 5. The build product is "CouchbaseLite.framework" which you can now copy wherever you like and add to your application project.

 [1]: http://couchdb.apache.org
 [2]: https://github.com/couchbase/couchbase-lite-ios/wiki